 So what we basically have is someone, possibly Alice himself, coming up with this seemingly silly name, probably based on the Lizzy Borden legend and the fact it was such an innocent sounding name for such an outragous band.
 We have a pretty much unconnected drunken party with the band and friends playing with a Ouija board, and lastly we have a fabricated story of a 17th century witch (often stated as 16th century, but 1623 is in the 17th century!) to flush out the story for the press.

 The Ouija board story was a great tale and is retold endlessly to this day.
 It added a huge amount to the notoriaty of Alice Cooper in the early days, and as time went on it really fitted the direction the band were going with the gallows etc. Alice Cooper, the innocent young girl - with an axe behind her back.

 Not everyone was happy with the name though.
 In 1969 Frank Zappa's wanted to change the name from 'Alice Cooper' to 'Alice Cookies', as he wanted to make them more of a comedy/freak act.
-He intened to release there first album in a tim can with the vinyl as the cookies.
-Lucily it was too expensive to produce so the remained 'Alice Cooper'.
+He intended to release their first album in a tin can with the vinyl as the cookies.
+Luckily it was too expensive to produce so they remained 'Alice Cooper'.

 The date of the name change can possibly be dated pretty acurately.
 From a letter from Michael Bruce in March 1968: